kartoza/docker-qgis-orchestration/README.md

   During the build process, these docker images will be built:
-  * **kartoza/qgis-btsync**: This runs a btsync server that will contain the analysis datasets used during shakemap generation.
+  * **kartoza/qgis-btsync**: This runs a btsync server that will contain the GIS.
 The btsync peer hosted here is read only.
-To push data to the server, you need to have the write token (ask Tim or Akbar for it if needed).
+To push data to the server, you need to have the write token (ask Tim or Richard for it if needed).
 The container run from this image will be a long running daemon.
   * **kartoza/qgis-server**: This runs a QGIS mapserver container which has apache, mod_fcgi and QGIS Mapserver installed in it.